1. About tramadol

 It acts on pain receptors in the central nervous system and the brain to block pain signals to the rest of the body.
 It also works in your brain to stop you feeling pain messages.

-Tramadol doesn't stop the pain from happening, but you won't be able to feel it as much.
+Tramadol does not stop the pain from happening, but you will not be able to feel it as much.

 When will I feel better?